ubirch/ubirch-testkit/TestKit.md

 - micro SD card writer

 ### Quick Start
+1. In order to activate your SIM card in the UBIRCH backend, you'll need to *claim* it by registering the **IMSI**, a 15 digit number, at the [UBIRCH web UI](https://console.prod.ubirch.com).
+If you already know the IMSI of your SIM card, you can skip to the next step.
+If the IMSI is unknown, you can find a file `imsi.txt` on the SD card [(1.)](#assembled-testkit) in the TestKit which contains the IMSI of your SIM card.

 1. Claim your SIM card identity (IMSI) at the [UBIRCH web UI](https://console.prod.ubirch.com):
     - Login or register if you don't have an account yet.
     - Go to **Things** (in the menu on the left) and click on `+ ADD NEW DEVICE`.